Genesis (band): Legacy

-At their commercial peak in the 1980s, the music of Genesis faced the accusation of being "flabbergastingly insignificant" by leading American music critic Robert Hilburn, and it has been described as "barely distinguishable" from Collins's solo work.
+At their commercial peak in the 1980s, Genesis were called "flabbergastingly insignificant" by leading American music critic Robert Hilburn, and the hits have been described as "barely distinguishable" from Collins' solo work.
 According to Rolling Stone's Erik Hedegaard, Collins in particular was blamed by those who accused the band of selling out.
 Retrospectively, The New Rolling Stone Album Guide critic J. D. Considine documented how the band had been "largely ignored" by the music press and public in their earliest years, before being "derided as middlebrow throwbacks still in thrall to the pomposities of art rock" in the late 1970s and then dismissed as "easy-listening lightweights" in the 1980s.
 He argued this was unfair, as the band had made their "share of mediocre albums" but no bad ones.
-Critics, though, disagree about which albums were mediocre; Considine cites Selling England by the Pound as one of the band's three worst (those meriting 2 stars out of 5), while the AllMusic Guide picks it as one of their three best.
+Critics disagree about which albums were mediocre; Considine cites Selling England by the Pound as one of the band's three worst (those meriting two stars out of five), while AllMusic chooses it as one of their three best.
+Banks later reflected, "We never had that definitive album the way Floyd had The Dark Side Of The Moon or the Eagles had Hotel California. [...]
+We haven't got that universality of somebody like Queen, who everybody likes to some degree.
+We were considered too fey to be street cred, so some like us, some don't."

 Journalists have reported that fans preferring one era of the band strongly dislike others.
 Rock author Colin McGuire has described the arguments from fans of the Gabriel era as "they sold out and became too corporate when Collins stepped into the spotlight", while fans of the Collins era argue "the Gabriel years were boring and hard to stomach".
 He concluded both eras of the band should be judged on their own merits.
 The band themselves have been aware of these divides; press interviews for Abacab explicitly stated that fans of Foxtrot might not like the album, but should keep an open mind.
 Ultimate Classic Rock stated, "There are few groups in the classic-rock canon with a more divisive discography than Genesis ... there's no arguing that they helped create the template for prog-rock and made some of the genre's most essential albums", but continued "the Genesis sound gradually grew less and less progressive, until the band became a straight-up pop act.
 Good luck finding anybody out there who's equally enamored of both sides of the band's story."
 On their legacy, Q reviewer Andy Fyfe wrote in 2007 that "little of the band's output has aged well" and "transcends in the way real classics do", stating they would "remain perennial whipping boys for decades to come".
-However, The Daily Telegraph chief rock music critic Neil McCormick has said that Genesis were "a daring and groundbreaking band (certainly in their early career)", described Collins as "an outstanding drummer" and stated that "after Gabriel left, he stepped up to prove himself a charismatic frontman with a very distinctive vocal character".
+The Daily Telegraph chief rock music critic Neil McCormick said that Genesis were "a daring and groundbreaking band (certainly in their early career)", described Collins as "an outstanding drummer" and stated that "after Gabriel left, he stepped up to prove himself a charismatic frontman with a very distinctive vocal character".